ruturajreddy/LABAlgorithm/README.md

 ----
 ## Future Work
-**- enhancements can be done for better and faster computation to solve complex and higher dimension problems easily,
+- **enhancements can be done for better and faster computation to solve complex and higher dimension problems easily,**
-  - by introducing a method of triggering the algorithm when stuck at local minima to solve a wider range of higher-dimension complex real-life problems
+  - **by introducing a method of triggering the algorithm when stuck at local minima to solve a wider range of higher-dimension complex real-life problems**
-- can be modified to solve multi-objective problems making the competitive groups to handle different objectives**
+- **can be modified to solve multi-objective problems making the competitive groups to handle different objectives**